No-Boddy-no-crime/Front-end/README.md

 Version 2:

-changed the websocket src and reran upgraded pip installs
+changed the websocket src and reran upgraded pip installs (bascially ignore below)

 Version 1:
 downgraded some stuff to make it work, run: